sidharrth2002/sidharrth2002/README.md

 ### Hi there, I'm Sidharrth 👋

 ## I am a full stack developer 🚀.
 I dabble in full stack JS, DevOps and natural language processing; I'm currently maintaining Sambal SOS and working on NLP research, particularly in the field of text scoring using linear attention transformers.
+My resume is available [here](https://mathsforgeeks.org/assets/resume.pdf).

 ## Technical Proficiency
 As I live on the crossroads between full stack development and machine learning, I am proficient across a variety of stacks including: